 Don't forget to check out my other sweet party snacks!

 - Potato Chips- Ruffled potato chips are the best chips to use because of how thick they are.
 They wont break easily when dipping and they offer a much needed crunch factor.
 Plus, they look fancier!
-I like Lays Wavy, Herr's Ripples or Ruffles.
+I like Lays Wavy, Herr's Ripples, Ruffles, Utz or kettle chips.

 - Coarse Sea Salt- Sea salt is optional but adds a delicious salt flavor that balances the sweetness from the chocolate very well.

-- Melt your chocolate in the microwave in 20-30 second intervals.
+- Melt your chocolate in the microwave in 20-30 second intervals or in a double boiler.

-- Set your chips onto parchment paper or a nonstick mat until the chocolate sets.
+- Set your chips onto parchment paper, wax paper or a nonstick baking mat until the chocolate sets.

 - Wait for the chocolate to harden slightly before sprinkling with sea salt.

-When choosing your chocolate, choose the best you can find.
+When choosing the best chocolate for melting, choose the best you can find.
 Don't go generic here.
-I love Ghirardelli, Nestle Toll House or Hershey's chocolate the best.
+I love Ghirardelli's melting wafers, Nestle Toll House or Hershey's chocolate the best.

 As for flavor, you can choose between dark, semi-sweet or milk chocolate.